DanielHarrod/AppTestStudio/README.md

 ### 3.)
 Start the emmulator

+1.)
+The Package Name is used to launch the application when the emmulator starts.
+Pressing the "Start Emmulator + Launch App" will launch the instance of nox player

 ![Image](zStartEmmulator.png)
 , search for your app, locate the app( so that AppID, a nd AppName populate) -> Click Create Project.